msm8916-mainline/qhypstub/README.md

 bootloader!), but unfortunately it does not work properly, as you can see for CPU1.
 As mentioned, TZ asks the `hyp` firmware to jump to an entry point in aarch32 or aarch64 state (after EL2 initialization).
-For some reason, when implementing this approach, TZ suddenly instructs the `hyp` firmware to jump to all entry points in aarch32 state, even though we booted the kernel in aarch64.
+For some reason, when implementing this approach, TZ suddenly instructs the `hyp` firmware to jump to all entry points in aarch32 state, even though the kernel was booted in aarch64 state.

 At least on DragonBoard 410c, booting the other CPU cores happens using the standard [Power State Coordination Interface (PSCI)].
 This ends up as a standardized SMC to the